Use our simple 4 step boat ownership cost calculator to examine the annual running costs of any boat you are considering purchasing.

 There are as many different budgets for running a boat as there are owners, but the key strands of financial commitment that come with boat ownership remain broadly the same for all.
+What is less understood is that there are good alternatives to ownership.

 In this article we’ll look at capital costs, depreciation, mooring, insurance, maintenance, disposal and more.
 By examining these areas in more detail, you will be able to determine the true running costs of any boat you are considering purchasing.